Home Page

 Eurynome

-Eurynome is an Okeanid, i.e. she is one of the three thousand daughters of Okeanos (Ocean) and Tethys.
+Eurynome is an Okeanid—one of the many daughters of Okeanos (Ocean) and Tethys.

-Eurynome and Zeus are the parents of the three Graces: Euphrosyne, Aglaia and Thalia; the Graces are the attendants of Aphrodite (goddess of Love) because they embody charm and beauty; their names reflect their attributes: Aglaia (Splendor), Euphrosyne (Festivity), and Thalia (Rejoicing).
+Eurynome and Zeus are the parents of the three Kharites (Graces)—Euphrosyne, Aglaia, and Thalia.
+The Kharites are the attendants of Aphrodite (goddess of love) because they embody charm and beauty.
+Their names reflect their attributes—Aglaia (Splendor), Euphrosyne (Festivity), and Thalia (Rejoicing).

-Eurynome and her consort Ophion were the first to occupy Mount Olympos (Olympus) but returned to the sea after they were forced off the mountain by the Titans, Kronos (Cronos) and Rheia (Rhea).
+Eurynome and her consort Ophion were the first Immortals to occupy Mount Olympos but returned to the sea after they were forced off the mountain by the Titans, Kronos and Rhea.

 Richmond Lattimore